mjziebarth/REHEATFUNQ/docs/usage/installation.rst

 :code:`Dockerfile`
 """"""""""""""""""

-To build the Docker file, run
+Two container services are covered in this documentation, Podman and Docker.
+To build the :code:`Dockerfile` container, run either

+.. code :: bash

+   podman build --format docker -t reheatfunq .

+or

 .. code :: bash